 - No onboard HDMI port

 Go Pro is an industry leader when it comes to top action cameras, and GoPro Hero8 is the proof.
 Currently, this camera is the best non-360 action camera.
-If you want a camera with all up-to-date and advanced features, then buying Hero 8 is going to be a beneficial investment for you.
+If you want a camera with all up-to-date and advanced features, buying Hero 8 will be a beneficial investment.

-Like all other previous cameras of GoPro, Hero 8 stands out as an action camera with its incredible features.
+Like all other previous GoPro cameras, Hero 8 stands out as an action camera with its incredible features.
 Such as improved stabilization via GoPro’s new HyperSmooth Boost, better than before video / audio quality and performance, RAW image output, Full HD live streaming, Mods accessories, Time Wrap 2.0, digital lens, waterproofing, better battery life, and several other things.

-GoPro hero 8 addressed the points which were lacked in Hero 7, and this resulted in a significant software update and better than every camera results for a GoPro.
+GoPro hero 8 <- Affiliate Link 🙂 addressed the weak points in Hero 7, which resulted in a significant software update and better than every camera result for a GoPro.
 The user of this camera is also capable of customization – for example, which options he wants on the screen.